The-Creator-AI/The-Creator-AI/README.md

-# Creator AI Extension
+# Creator AI

 This extension integrates a coding assistant directly into your VS Code environment.

 ## Features

-* **Chat View:** Interact with the AI in a conversational format, ask questions, and get code suggestions.
+* **Context chooser:** Choose files/folders through UI which are to be kept in the context.
-* **Change Plan View:** Describe code changes you'd like to plan, and the AI will generate a plan for implementation.
+* **Code Change Plan:** Describe code changes you'd like to plan, and the AI will generate a plan for implementation.
-* **File Explorer View:** View and select files from your workspace for context-aware code generation.

 ## Requirements

 This extension requires an API key for either Gemini or OpenAI.
 You'll be prompted to enter your key when you first use the extension.

-## Extension Settings

-This extension contributes the following settings:

-* `creatorExtension.llmRepository`: Stores API keys for LLM services (Gemini, OpenAI).
-* `creatorExtension.chatRepository`: Stores chat history and active chat information.

-## Known Issues

-* Support for multiple workspaces is not fully implemented.
-* Some file types may not be recognized or handled correctly in the Change Plan view.

 ## Release Notes